Call-Me-Doc/origins_lore_/Season 3 Content/Charaters/Droppodecus.md

  - Driven to insanity by the death of his people centuries ago, Once was High King of the Deep Dark before it went to shit.
 - Refused to die after his body started decaying from age.
 From his 200 years of experimentation managed to keep himself alive though now a shadow of his formal self (Literally)
  - Merged with a demonic spirit, stealing some of its powers.
- - Resides in the formal capital of the Deep Dark.
+ - Resides in the formal capital of the Deep Dark, Xelumemu.
 ## Relationships:
-- None right now, being a tentacle shadow monster makes social interaction hard.
+- Resurrected [[Bewilderson]] and gave him excess Arcana.

 ## Quotes:
  "They will know my wrath" - Droppo